 - Safety and Employee Well Being are mutual concerns of the City and the Association.
 The City recognizes its responsibility to maintain safe working environments and health and safety standards in accordance with all applicable guidelines.
-The Association recognizes its responsibility to encourage employees to work safely and adhere to the City's established safety rules, regulations and practices. - When an employee in good faith believes that he/she is being required to work under unhealthy or unsafe conditions, he/she should notify their immediate supervisor.
+The Association recognizes its responsibility to encourage employees to work safely and adhere to the City's established safety rules, regulations and practices. - 2.
+When an employee in good faith believes that he/she is being required to work under unhealthy or unsafe conditions, he/she should notify their immediate supervisor.
 The supervisor should investigate as soon as possible the alleged unhealthy or unsafe conditions and should communicate in a timely manner with the employee as to the results of the investigation.
-If deemed necessary, steps shall be taken to correct the condition. - 3.
-In those instances where an employee has a complaint arising out of a health or safety condition under the City's responsibility, and where such complaint is not resolved expeditiously at the departmental level, the Risk Manager and the Association's representative shall meet promptly to discuss the matter. - 4.
-The City shall provide safety training and instruction to minimize illness or injury to employees. - 5.
+If deemed necessary, steps shall be taken to correct the condition.

+3. In those instances where an employee has a complaint arising out of a health or safetyMOU - City of Alameda & Alameda City Employees Association (12-28-2018 - June 30, 2022)Page 29 of 35 condition under the City's responsibility, and where such complaint is not resolved expeditiously at the departmental level, the Risk Manager and the Association's representative shall meet promptly to discuss the matter.

+- 4. The City shall provide safety training and instruction to minimize illness or injury to employees. - 5.
 An employee designated by the Association shall be a member of the City-wide Safety Committee